SpaceVim/SpaceVim/CONTRIBUTING.md

 ### Reporting issues

-issues have to be reported on [issues tracker](https://github.com/SpaceVim/SpaceVim/issues), Please:
+Issues have to be reported on [issues tracker](https://github.com/SpaceVim/SpaceVim/issues), Please:
-- Check that there is no duplicate issue in the issues tracker, you can search keywords in the issues tracker.
+- Check that there is no duplicate issue in the issues tracker.
+You can search the issue tracker by keyword.
-- Check that the issue has not been fixed in latest version of SpaceVim, please update your SpaceVim, and try to reproduce the bug here.
+- Make sure the issue has not been fixed in latest version of SpaceVim by updating your version of SpaceVim.
+Try to reproduce the bug latest version of SpaceVim.
 - Use a clear title and follow the issue template.
-- Include details on how to reproduce it, just like a step by step guide.
+- Include step by step details on how to reproduce it.

 ### Contributing code